Data Analytics Bootcamp

 Step 6: Build the Heatmap

-• Drag COUNTD([Customer ID]) to the Color from the Marks card.
+• Drag COUNTD([Customer ID]) → Color

 Retention Rate Calculation